 In 2003, we reached 10,000 children, but boosted bicycles to 80% of all gifts; giving bikes to every child aged 4-14.
 We learned something very valuable that year, too.
 Volunteers are enriched to an extraordinary degree by their experience, too.
 Not only are they filled with joy from making children happy, they are filled with greater knowledge of what poverty is really like.
 With that knowledge in hand, many are determined to start changing things, not only with Elves & More, but through other means.
 For most, it has been a life-changing experience like no other.
 The spirit of Christmas and community is alive in them.

 Then in 2004, five years from the beginning, Elves & More was officially formed as a 501 (c) 3 charitable organization, and began fulfilling our vision of gifting 25,000 underprivileged children in the neighborhoods of Greater Houston each year.

 Today our program is exclusively a bike giveaway to children in poverty.
 The bike is basic transportation that enables children to participate in positive life experiences with caring mentors such as after-school programs, Boys and Girls Clubs, sports, scouting, and many more.
-For two magical weeks each year, and through the generosity of our thousands of volunteers, we build each and every bike at Reliant Center.
+For two magical weeks each year, and through the generosity of our thousands of volunteers, we build each and every bike at NRG Park (formerly Reliant Center).
 So, bring your checkbook or bring your tools, or bring both.
 Come and be a part of the most amazing set of Programs you'll ever see!

 David L. Moore